douglangille/darkling-whim/_drafts/thoughtful-magic/expansion-plan.md

 - The **character study** deepens our understanding of Amy
 - The **humor** stays smart and campy
 - The **romance** complicates the rivalry
-- The **ending** shows growth - she's learning to trust her process
+- The **ending** is concrete and strategic - shows growth through action
+- The **long game** begins immediately - sequel potential without requiring sequel

 ## Status Check
 - [x] Foundation revised to Option A
 - [x] Scene sequence finalized
+- [x] Scene 6 revised with concrete strategic action
 - [ ] Atomic scene briefs (detailed)
 - [ ] Author approval of approach
 - [ ] Authorship decisions for new scenes